After spending 20 years in different agencies across the world, I feel like I’ve got a pretty good understanding of the way they’re typically set up.

 Today, there are so many different medias and channels to market, and you need talent who can work across all of them.
 But it’s really difficult to have all these people on PAYE and keep them busy all the time – there’s a lot of downtime, which is expensive.

-With this traditional model you have quite high overheads, which you then have to bill onto clients in some way.
+With this traditional model you have really high overheads, that you then have to find a way to bill onto clients.
 You end up being driven by the need to sell more in order to pay for those high overheads – and you’re pushing this, instead of listening to what the client actually wants.

 So, when it came to starting my own agency, I decided I had to do things differently.
 I wanted to be totally client-centric, focusing purely on doing the work your clients need – and that would deliver the best results for them.